Creating the Conditions and Capacity for Communities to Confidently Participate in Collaborative-Based Siting

 Social and Environmental Research Institute

-SERI has deep social science research experience and expertise specifically in community engagement and consent-based siting processes — providing a bridge between applied social science and practical application within communities.
+SERI has deep social science research experience and expertise specifically in community engagement and collaborative-based siting processes — providing a bridge between applied social science and practical application within communities.

 GDFWatch